-The term "value chain" was first introduced by Michael Porter in the book Competitive Advantage: Sustaining Superior Performance.
+The term "value chain" was first introduced by Michael Porter in the book Competitive Advantage: Creating and Sustaining Superior Performance.
 Typically associated with manufacturing firms in the past, value creation and subsequently competitive advantage through value-chain analysis and management provides an effective strategy for all businesses seeking streamlined, efficient operational processes that contribute to overall competitive strategy and therefore the bottom line of an organization.

 Simply put, a value chain refers to the chain of activities within a firm’s operations.
 Constructed at the business unit level, the value chain is a horizontal look at a firm with a process-product perspective vs. the departmental view used for the budget.
 Products and services pass through all activities of the chain, and ideally, at each activity, the product or service gains value.
 Porter’s value-chain model describes the components as having primary activities and support activities, with the human resource management functions of recruiting, hiring, retaining and growing right-fit human resources as a key part of the support component.